1Password/scim-examples/azure-container-apps/README.md

 1. Follow the steps to [create a Google service account, key, and API client](https://support.1password.com/scim-google-workspace/#step-1-create-a-google-service-account-key-and-api-client).
 2. Open the [Azure Shell](https://shell.azure.com/) or open a new terminal window with the `az` CLI.
 3. Upload your `workspace-credentials.json/<keyfile>` file to the Cloud Shell.
 Click the **Upload/Download files** button in your Cloud Shell and choose **Upload**.
-4. Select the `<keyfile>.json` file that you saved to your computer
+4. Select the `<keyfile>.json` file that you saved to your computer. _It is recommended at this point to rename the file to `workspace-credentials.json` or make note of the filename to change the command used in [step 3](#step-3-create-your-google-workspace-secrets-and-update-your-scim-bridge-deployment)._
 5. Make note of the upload destination, then click **Complete**.

 #### Step 2: Download and edit the `workspace-settings.json` file